How to Fatten up Thin Small Business Credit Files Published February 10, 2023

 Or, more simply put, better, reliable, more timely and more accurate business credit data, available through a robust suite of predictive third-party data.

 Closing the gap between the current status quo of thin credit files and fatter credit files that offer smart business lending intelligence has bottom-line implications.
-Suddenly, nearly one-third of small businesses with unmet funding needs becomes an opportunity to establish relationships with potentially successful companies.
+Suddenly, more than one-third of small businesses with unmet funding needs becomes an opportunity to establish relationships with potentially successful companies.

 When you get in on the ground floor with successful small businesses, there are multiple opportunities to cross and upsell lending and financial services over the course of a long relationship.
 That’s smart business lending.